DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 }
 ```

-If you use this script you must do two things.
+If you use this script, you must do two things.

 * Do not have the camera childed to the player for this
 * Place the camera where you want it in relation to the player before you start the game.